This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Personal data held in the HR and Payroll system for 13 years after termination of employment

-Details about your rights and how to exercise them are set out in the General University of Cumbria Privacy Notice.
+Details about your rights and how to exercise them are set out on our Data Protection webpage.

 Please note that current employees can update, delete or amend some of the information within the MyHR system.